RachelGreenwood/curriculum/dev-tools/command-line-advanced.md

 ### Challenge with Homebrew

-Try to install other optional utility using Homebrew, for example `tree` .
+Try to install other optional utilities using Homebrew, for example, `tree` .

 ### Challenge with `Awk` Command

 Taken from this page: (Go to view answers)[An Awk Primer/Awk Command-Line Examples](https://en.wikibooks.org/wiki/An_Awk_Primer/Awk_Command-Line_Examples)

-Copy the following text, which lists coins that have been minted, into a file, and names it coins.txt.
+Copy the following text, which lists coins that have been minted, into a file, and name it coins.txt.
 Then save it onto your desktop.
-Then make sure you're in the directory that contains the folder (in this case, your desktop), by typing `cd ~/Desktop` into your terminal.
+Next, make sure you're in the directory that contains the folder (in this case, your desktop), by typing `cd ~/Desktop` into your terminal.

 ```sh
 gold     1    1986  USA                 American Eagle